 The underwriters have advised us that they propose to offer the ordinary shares to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per ordinary share.
-The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per ordinary share to certain brokers and dealers.
-After the offering, the initial public offering price, concession and reallowance to dealers may be reduced by the representatives.
+After the offering, the initial public offering price and concession may be reduced by the representatives.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.